yvescandoit/Getting-and-cleaning-data-coursera-project/README.md

      ~label the coloumns with appropraite variable names ~creates a new tidy dataset with avg of each variable(col) on the basis of subject and code(factor)
 2. CodeBook.Md: This contains the information for the dataset(variables)
-3.  tidydata.txt: contains the final output returne after running all the code
+3.  tidydata.txt: contains the final output returned after running all the code